MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 **7. SUPPORT SERVICES**.
 Microsoft is not obligated under this agreement to provide any support services for the software.
-Any support provided is “as is”, “with all faults”, and without warranty of any kind.
+Any support provided is “as is”, “with all faults”, and without warranty of any kind, and Microsoft may cease providing support (if any) at any time, without notice.
+If Microsoft elects to provide support, Microsoft will solely own any enhancements or improvements to the Dynamics 365 Import Tool (Preview) arising from provision of such support services.

 **8. UPDATES**.
 The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or